Katakrima

 they bind thee to a hungry want,

-drugging the mind,
+drug the mind,

 it forgets it stands on two feet.